JaGeo/LobsterPy/README.md

 * **Automatic analysis and plotting of COHPs:**

-    You can use ``lobsterpy --description`` for an automated analysis of COHPs for relevant cation-anion bonds or ``lobsterpy --automaticplot`` to plot the results automatically.
+    You can use ``lobsterpy description`` for an automated analysis of COHPs for relevant cation-anion bonds or ``lobsterpy --automaticplot`` to plot the results automatically.
 It will evaluate all COHPs with ICOHP values down to 10% of the strongest ICOHP.
-You can enforce an analysis of all bonds by using ``lobsterpy --automaticplot --all`` .
+You can enforce an analysis of all bonds by using ``lobsterpy automatic-plot --allbonds`` .
 Currently, the computed Mulliken charges will be used to determine cations and anions.
 If no ``CHARGE.lobster`` is available, the algorithm will fall back to the BondValence analysis from pymatgen.

     It is also possible to start this automatic analysis from Python script.
 See "examples" for scripts.